maxwelld90/modelling/exploratory/cscw-markov/README.md

 ![As the number of saved documents increases (x axis), what happens?](saved-documents-increase.png)

+So from this plot, we want to look at the orange line first -- which represents the percentage of interactions taking place in the saved documents component, as the number of items in it increases (x axis).
+This ranges from 0% (at zero documents) to roughly 20% (at seven documents).
+We generally see an increase as the number of items itself increases.
+The blue line (recent queries) slowly decreases as the number of saved documents increases.
+There may be a relationship between the two components -- but I think we need to look at controlling the number of items in both components to draw any meaningful conclusions.

 ![As the number of recent queries increases (x axis), what happens?](recent-queries-increase.png)

 ### Towards Visual Representations